Article Collection

 Mounted Host OS Directories

-The previous example works, but copying data into images is not very flexible.
-When data changes, we need to rebuild images and also restart containers using them.
+The previous example worked, but copying data into images is not very flexible.
+When data changes, we need to rebuild the images and also restart containers that are using them.

 docker run -ti --rm --name test-website-volume -p 8080:80 -v ./public_html:/usr/local/apache2/htdocs/ httpd